trautmane/cellmap-n5-to-zarr/README.md

-This script takes paths to raw/label n5 datasets as an input, and outputs .zarr file with the correct cellmap schema:
+This script takes paths to raw/label n5 datasets as an input, and outputs .zarr container with the correct cellmap schema:

   n5 / zarr container
     recon_{number}